namadjidku/CarND-Traffic-Sign-Classifier-Project/README.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Visualization of the dataset.

-Here is an exploratory visualization of the data set.
 Below are randomly chosen images from the training data set.

 ![alt text][image1]

-To check the distribution of training data among classes, I used Counter from collections and plotted its results using a bar chart.
-We can see that data is unbalanced.
+Distribution of training data among classes:

 ![alt text][image2]